tnv1/autoliquid-be/docs/architecture_diagram.md

    - Provides price feeds for token pairs
    - Supports decision-making for repositioning logic

-8. **Signer Storage**
+8. **Agent Manager**
-   - Secure signers storage for user keys
+   - Secure agent signer for operation

 ## Data Flow

+1. Agents can register to Agent Manager through REST API
-1. The Indexer continuously polls the Sui blockchain for new transactions and events
+2. The Indexer continuously polls the Sui blockchain for new transactions and events
-2. Position updates are processed and stored in the database
+3. Position updates are processed and stored in the database
-3. The REST API service serves data to frontend applications
+4. The REST API service serves data to agent clients
-4. Frontend applications display position information to users
 5. The Reposition Manager continuously monitors managed positions and prices
 6. When price movement triggers a reposition:
+   - Request signer from Agent Manager
    - Liquidity is removed from the old position
-   - A new position is created with optimized range
+   - A new position is created with range of current price
    - Transaction results are stored in the database

 ## Repositioning Logic